gquere/gquere.github.io/sstic2020_writeup/step4.md

 PCAP analysis
 =============
-When discovering PCAPs I like to look to follow the TCP streams, which can give us an idea of what's happening.
+When discovering PCAPs I like to first follow the TCP streams which can give an idea of what's happening.
 Here for instance there are 3 streams, two of which are cleartext on port 80 and one that seems encrypted on port 443 ... but with no TLS handshake?
 That's uncommon.

 ![a](./step4_pcap_session2.png)